CSU-CS150B/CS150B-Lab-Instructions/IncomeCalculator.md

 You need to return a value, but remember to test what is returned (hint: use print(format_name("first", "last")) to test!)

-## Step 3: employee_info(firstname, lastname, department, email, rate, annualorquarterly)
+## Step 3: employee_info(firstname, lastname, department, email, rate, period)
-This function, called employee_info(), will take in 6 parameters, first name, last name, department, email, rate, and annualorquarterly.
+This function, called employee_info(), will take in 6 parameters, first name, last name, department, email, rate, and period.
 You will be calling 2 other functions within this.
 You will need to call format_name() and calculate_income() to help you with this function.

 You will create a new String that formats the given parameters, each parameter will be followed by a new line in the firmatted String (hint: \n\).
 The format is as follows:
 ```